aiidaplugins/aiida-lammps/docs/source/topics/data/potential.md

 ```

-The ``get_or_create`` method is based on the one by [aiida-pseudo](https://github.com/aiidateam/aiida-pseudo/blob/master/aiida_pseudo/data/pseudo/pseudo.py), which will calculate the md5 sum of the file and check the database for another file with the same [md5 hash](https://en.wikipedia.org/wiki/MD5), if such entry is found, that potential is used instead.
+The {meth}`~aiida_lammps.data.potential.LammpsPotentialData.get_or_create` method is based on the one by [aiida-pseudo](https://github.com/aiidateam/aiida-pseudo/blob/master/aiida_pseudo/data/pseudo/pseudo.py), which will calculate the md5 sum of the file and check the database for another file with the same [md5 hash](https://en.wikipedia.org/wiki/MD5), if such entry is found, that potential is used instead.
 This avoids the unnecessary replication of potential data nodes whenever one tries to upload a previously uploaded potential.

 :::{note}
 When calculating the md5 hash the program will look at the contents of the file, so that even if a minor change is done (that should not affect the result of a calculation), the checksum will be different and hence a new potential node will be created.
 :::

 ## Potentials without files
-In ``LAMMPS`` certain [pair_style](https://docs.lammps.org/pair_style.html) such as the Lenard-Johns potential do not read their parameters from an auxiliary file, if not they are directly written to the main input file.
-In ``aiida-lammps`` to standardize the potential storage in the database these kinds of potentials are expected to be also be stored as a file.
-The format expected for these kinds of potentials is simply the coefficients that one would normally write the in the ``LAMMPS`` input file.
-The input file generator will then generate the necessary lines for the input file depending on the potential ``pair_style``.
+In {{ LAMMPS }} certain {{ pair_style }} such as the Lenard-Johns potential do not read their parameters from an auxiliary file, if not they are directly written to the main input file.
+In {{ aiida_lammps }} to standardize the potential storage in the database these kinds of potentials are expected to be also be stored as a file.
+The format expected for these kinds of potentials is simply the coefficients that one would normally write the in the {{ LAMMPS }} input file.
+The input file generator will then generate the necessary lines for the input file depending on the potential {{ pair_style }}.

 ## Potentials with multiple files
-In ``LAMMPS`` it is in principle possible to give several potential files to treat different atoms.
+In {{ LAMMPS }} it is in principle possible to give several potential files to treat different atoms.
 Currently this is **not** supported in the plugin.
 As only one potential file can be give as to treat the entire system.
 This is a situation that is aimed to be solved in future releases.